VectrixSecurity/Vectrix-Python/README.md

 This is possible thanks to Vectrix Detection Packs, the individual, automated scripts and tools that are used to scan for a predetermined security issue, risk, or misconfiguration.

-Modules found on the Vectrix Marketplace are created by security engineers and developers through a development process managed by the Vectrix team.
+Detection Packs found on Vectrix are created by security engineers and developers through a development process managed by the Vectrix team.
 Development includes writing the scan logic that enables a module to detect (and often remediate) when an issue is identified.

 # Details